UAPHunters/uaphunters-web/index.markdown

 ### Problem statement

 Currently, our understanding of UAP/UFO phenomena relies on slow-drip leaks, incomplete low-quality videos from questionable sources, and information of unknown integrity.
 The truth has been unfairly restricted to the chosen few for too long.

 ### The proposal

 If the UAP/UFO phenomon is as prevalent as many believe, we should be able to collect our own data.

 Let’s switch the focus to collecting high quality images, video, and other data ourselves.
-Let’s make this data available to all.
+Let’s make this data available to everyone.

 Instead of waiting for the next leak or spending time analyizing random posts, let’s go out and find these things.